Tuesday, July 6, 2021

 Why did the Jewish people provide tithes?
 It was dedicated to the care of Levitical priests as they performed animal sacrifices in the presence of God (Numbers 18:21-26).
-They were used for feasts and also given to assist the poor.
-People made pilgrimages to Jerusalem every couple of years to honor those tithes.
+They had no inheritance of land as did the rest of the tribes of Israel.
+Tithes were used for feasts and also given to assist the poor.
+People made pilgrimages to Jerusalem every couple of years to honor those tithes, but this is not required of us.
 The Jews gave crops and livestock for tithes (Leviticus 27:30; 2 Chronicles 31:5).
-It is ironic that we do not really see pastors imposing these kinds of requirements on their audiences.
-If these people are going to be consistent, then they might as well throw away the New Testament and convert to Judaism.
+It is ironic that we do not see pastors imposing these kinds of requirements on their audiences.
+If they are going to be consistent with their teaching, then they might as well throw away the New Testament and convert to Judaism.
+Tithes made up ten percent of one's income, but nowhere are Christians told to give that much to the church.

 What are Christians supposed to give?
 The Apostle Paul answered that question in terms of "according to the desire of their hearts" and "not under compulsion" (2 Corinthians 9:7).
 He makes no mention of a fixed amount of a person's income.
 The rest of the New Testament epistles are silent concerning tithing.
-God loves a cheerful giver because he or she is giving from the heart.
+God loves a cheerful giver because he is giving from the heart.
 That kind of giving finds its root in love.
+The moral dimension of the Law is applicable for all time, but tithes are not included.
+Levites and ordained ministerial priests are tied to the Old Testament system of animal sacrifices.
+Today, all Christians are priests under the high priesthood of Jesus Christ.
+God is not focusing on the earthly Jerusalem at this point in time, but the heavenly Jerusalem (Galatians 4:25-26).

 No comments: